How to Choose The Right Dab Surface

 In 1969, a large meteorite fell to earth near Murchison, Victoria, which led to the discovery that silicon carbide (SiC or CSi), while rarely found on Earth, is abundant in deep space.
 Meteorites striking the Earth from space remain the chief natural source of silicon carbide, typically called moissanite after the scientist who discovered it.
 So far we’ve theorized that moissanite originates in carbon-rich star systems and then travels here.
 Let’s trip out on that for a second:

 Far Out, Man!

-If we don’t want to patiently wait for the next meteorite shower, we can synthesize silicon carbide via a thermal process which turns pre-ceramic polymer into the finished ceramic, at which point it becomes silicon carbide (SiC).
-The difference in the two is one of purity.
+If we don’t want to patiently wait for the next meteorite shower, we can synthesize silicon carbide via a thermal process that turns pre-ceramic polymer into the finished ceramic, at which point it becomes silicon carbide (SiC).
+The difference between the two is one of purity.
 The meteorite source moissanite goes through a purification process before being thermally decomposed into the finished silicon carbide product.

 Silicon carbide (SiC) was quickly found to be a useful material in the industry.
 A few applications that require the high-endurance properties of SiC include industrial refractory furnaces, car brakes, bullet-proof vests, high-quality drill bits, sharpening stones, grinding wheels, and sandpaper.

 Silicon carbide is especially suited for applications that require surface hardness to be extremely high.
 It’s fairly tough as well, compared to other dab surfaces (see toughness vs. hardness), but its strength comes from its ability to resist abrasion, chemical reactions, and thermal shock.
 The physical properties are maximized for surface durability, making it the choice of many for a rugged and flavorful dab surface.
 Another property of SiC is that it heats up quickly and also transfers the heat more quickly than most other surfaces.

 Is SiC The Same as Obsidian?